stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 This function returns a pointer to the copy.
 This function requires gSOAP 2.8.27 or later.

-In gSOAP 2.8.35 and later, you can use a auto-generated function to allocate and initialize data of type `T` on the managed heap:
+In gSOAP 2.8.35 and later, you can use an auto-generated function to allocate and initialize data of type `T` on the managed heap:

 - `T * soap_new_T(struct soap*, int n)`